pytest-dev/pytest-django/docs/database.rst

 """""""""""""""""""""""""""""""""""""""""""""

 By default, each xdist process gets its own database to run tests on.
-This is needed to have transactional tests that does not interfere with eachother.
+This is needed to have transactional tests that does not interfere with each other.

 If you instead want your tests to use the same database, override the :fixture:`django_db_modify_db_settings` to not do anything.
 Put this in